 If you appoint a professional to manage your ISA, the sign-up process will be different.
-For example, a robo-adviser like Moneyfarm or Wealthsimple will want to know more about your attitude to risk and investment time horizon (as well as your personal details).
+For example, a robo-adviser like Wealthsimple or Moneyfarm will want to know more about your attitude to risk and investment time horizon (as well as your personal details).
 After answering their questions online, you will select a portfolio from their range that suits your objectives and risk profile.

 Are stocks and shares ISAs worth it?

-At a time when interest rates remain low at 0.75% and inflation is running at around 2%, it is understandable that investors are looking beyond cash ISAs.
-According to The Money Charity, the average cash ISA offered an interest rate of 0.91% in January 2018.
+At a time when interest rates are at a record low of 0.10% and inflation is running at around 2%, it is understandable that investors are looking beyond cash ISAs.
+According to Moneyfacts.co.uk, the average cash ISA offered an interest rate of 1.37% in January 2020.
 This level of interest will not protect investors from the ravages of inflation.

 In contrast, stocks and shares ISAs provide investors with the prospect of inflation-beating returns over time within a tax-free wrapper.
 However, the word ‘prospect’ is important here; returns aren’t guaranteed and much will come down to what is in your portfolio.
 Alternatively, if you appoint a professional to manage your stocks and shares ISA, you are relying on their skill to beat inflation over time.

 The good news is that stocks and shares ISAs have broadly performed well in recent years.
-Research from Moneyfacts.co.uk found the average stocks and shares ISA returned 15.8% during the 2016-17 tax year.
+Research from Moneyfacts.co.uk found the average stocks and shares ISA returned 15.8% during the 2016-17 tax year and 4.8% in the 2017-18 tax year.
 In contrast, the average interest rate available for fixed and variable rate cash ISAs stood at 1.01%.

 If you are deciding between a cash or stocks and shares ISA, consider your investment timeframe and capacity for loss.
 If you are going to require access to your savings in the very short-term, a stocks and shares ISA may not be the right option for you.